-- To: The Commerce Commission - Fonterra Co-operative Group Limited ("Fonterra") certifies that in terms of section 150T(b) of the Dairy Industry Restructuring Act 2001 ("Act"), Fonterra considers that the assumptions, inputs and processes described in this document and set out in the documents listed in Attachment 2 and provided to the Commission pursuant to section 150T(a) are, in all material respects, consistent with the purpose of subpart 5A of the Act. - 2.
-This view is based on our interpretation of subpart 5A, and the other relevant assumptions, views and qualifications set out in the accompanying reasons provided pursuant to section 150T(c).
+To: The Commerce Commission

+- 1. Fonterra Co-operative Group Limited ("Fonterra") certifies that in terms of section 150T(1)(b) of the Dairy Industry Restructuring Act 2001 ("Act"), Fonterra considers that the assumptions, inputs and processes described in this document and provided to the Commission pursuant to section 150T(1)(a) are, in all material respects, consistent with the purpose of subpart 5A of the Act. - 2.
+This view is based on our interpretation of subpart 5A, and the other relevant assumptions, views and qualifications set out in the accompanying reasons provided pursuant to section 150T(1)(c).